rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 sudo systemctl enable --now nginx
 ```

-To verify that the lastest version of *Nginx* has been installed, run:
+To verify that the latest version of *Nginx* (the latest version from the Rocky repos, anyway) has been installed, run:

 ```bash
 nginx -v
 ```

 From there, you could just start dropping HTML files into the `/usr/share/nginx/html/` directory to build a simple, static website.
 The configuration file for the default website/virtual host is called “nginx.conf” and it’s in `/etc/nginx/`.
 It also holds a number of other basic Nginx server configurations, so even if you choose to move the actual website config to another file, you should probably leave the rest of "nginx.conf" intact.

+!!!
+Note

+    Old versions of this guide used to detail how to install the nginx-mainline package from ELRepo.
+This is no longer an option, however.
+In most cases, the version of Nginx in Rocky's repos is more than sufficient, providing a stable base with backported security patches.
+Those who still want to use the nginx-mainline branch can follow [this guide from LinuxCapable](https://www.linuxcapable.com/how-to-install-nginx-mainline-on-rocky-linux/).
+Please note that using nginx-mainline is usually perfectly viable, but not supported.

 ## Configuring the Firewall